How to Create a Guest Account on Windows 11

 How to Delete the Guest Account

-Removing a guest account on Windows 11 is simple and helps keep your computer tidy; you can delete it through the Settings app to remove the user and their files.
+Removing a guest account on Windows 11 is a good way to keep your computer tidy.
+You can delete it through the Settings app to remove the user and their files.

 Summary